1971Merlin/TMON/README.md

 ### Programming Related commands

 TMON's CURRENT ADDRESS is used by the commands in this section, however this can be over-ridden if a specifc HEX address is given as part of the command.
-Having the CURRENT ADDRESS automativally update as a result of the command as it runs can be a handy thing e.g. when DUMPing or DISassembling blocks of memory.
+Having the CURRENT ADDRESS automatically update as a result of the command as it runs can be a handy thing e.g. when DUMPing or DISassembling blocks of memory.

-INC x - set auto-increment mode of CURRENT ADDRESS.
-1 = ON, 0 = OFF.
-No parameter supplied = Display current mode.
+INC ON/OFF - set auto-increment mode of CURRENT ADDRESS.
+No parameter supplied = Display current auto-increment mode.

 Note - the xxxx represents a memory address input in hexadecimal. xxxx is optional; if specified it will override but not alter the 'current address' pointer.
 If not specified, the command acts based on the 'current address'.